FusionAuth/fusionauth-site/DocsDevREADME.md

 The main configuration file is located at [`.vale.ini`](./.vale.ini), where we specify file extensions to parse (besides the default `.md` one), some custom filters to ignore Astro components and which rules we'll use.

+We also use eslint to remove HTML from markdown one commit at a time.

 ### Rules

 - The rules _(or, as Vale calls them, "styles")_ are located at [`config/vale/styles`](./config/vale/styles).